michaelgruenstaeudl/annonex2embl/README.md

 ---------
 ###### Version 0.4.3 (2018.03.23)
 * Improved formatting of Python code
+* Checking if sequence names in NEX-file identical to sequence ids in csv-file
 ###### Version 0.4.2 (2017.02.01)
 * All qualifier values are formatted to consist of ASCII characters only.
 * If a coding region is among the sequence features, the qualifier /\trans_table/ is added to the source feature.